-‘Drag Race’ Alum Gia Gunn Comes Out Again On Transgender Day of Visibility
+‘Drag Race’ Alum Gia Gunn Comes Out Again On Transgender Day Of Visibility

 Gunn is now the eighth former Drag Race contestant to have transitioned from male to female either during or after their run on the World of Wonder reality series entity, now being aired on VH1 (sister Viacom network Logo previously broadcast the show).

-Drag Race-rs Sonique Love of Season 2, Season 3’s Carmen Carrerra, Season 4 stars Kenya Michaels & Jiggy Caliente (now going as Bianca), and Jade Jolie & Monica Beverly Hillz of Season 5 have all preceded Gia in announcing that they too, had transitioned which incidentally, directly leads into the controversy that the show is now facing following its recent move to the more visible, by cable standards, VH1.
+Drag Race-rs Sonique Love of Season 2, Season 3’s Carmen Carrerra, Season 4 stars Kenya Michaels & Jiggy Caliente (now going as Bianca), and Jade Jolie & Monica Beverly Hillz of Season 5 have all preceded Gia in announcing that they, too, had transitioned which incidentally directly leads into the controversy that the show is now facing following its recent move to the more visible, by cable standards, VH1.

-As noted in several reports here on the Inquisitr, other Drag Race alumni have called out both the series and VH1 for continuing to allow talk show host Wendy Williams to remain attached to the newly-crated, live Fierce Fridays opening of Drag Race (main recurring show judge Ross Matthews also leads the pre-show), despite more than one display of anti-gay/trans* speech being noted as coming from Williams in the not-too-distant past.
+As noted in several reports here on the Inquisitr, other Drag Race alumni have called out both the series and VH1 for continuing to allow talk show host Wendy Williams to remain attached to the newly created, live Fierce Fridays opening of Drag Race (main recurring show judge Ross Matthews also leads the pre-show), despite more than one display of anti-gay/trans* speech being noted as coming from Williams in the not-too-distant past.

-While Gia has not yet commented on the matter, her fellow Season 4 Drag Race sister Detox, who took another competition spin during All-Stars 2 in 2016, was not afraid to raise her voice in defense of Gia and the lesbian, gay, bisexual, transgender and queer/questioning community against Williams.
+While Gia has not yet commented on the matter, her fellow Season 4 Drag Race sister Detox, who took another competition spin during All-Stars 2 in 2016, was not afraid to raise her voice in defense of Gia and the lesbian, gay, bisexual, transgender, and queer/questioning community against Williams.

 Why is she still hosting? @VH1 @Viacom @WorldOfWonder I stand with @detox #SheIsNotAnAlly https://t.co/bzvhJXEh1D